balanced-dev/yuzu-docs/docs/definition/dynamicBlocks.md

 In the example we haven't even touched on `parDairy`, `parPoultry`, `parMeat`, `parArable` farms which would all have their own, different "generic" schemas to `parMixed`, all using their own markup.
 These different versions allow for flexible use of a common data structure across projects, with potentially multiple implementations within the same project.

-We find this to be usefuly when dealing with grids and forms.
+We find this to be useful when dealing with grids and forms.

 ---